 First-year students are permitted to submit roommate requests.
 Prior to requesting a specific roommate, students are encouraged to have open and frank conversations regarding living habits and preferences.
 Each student in the pair must request the other in order for the request to be considered.
 Please note we cannot guarantee that roommate requests will be honored.

 The deadline to submit roommate requests is June 15, 2022.

 First-year students seeking accessible housing accommodations for the 2022-23 academic year due to a physical , psychological, or other disability-related limitation should contact Student Access (SA) prior to June 30.

 The SA website provides information for students regarding reasonable accommodations, documentation guidelines, and other information about the office.
 All students who request an accessible housing accommodation due to a disability-related limitation must submit documentation from their diagnosing physician to SA.
 If SA determines that a housing accommodation is needed for access, they will notify the Office of Housing Assignments, who will contact you about your assignment.

 Please note that the Office of Housing Assignments will not accept directly any documentation or housing requests related to the student’s disability.
 The office will make every effort to find an appropriate and reasonable assignment as recommended by SA.

 Housing Assignment Notification and Move-In Instructions

-Housing assignments and move-in instructions are mailed on or around August 1.
+Housing assignments and move-in instructions are emailed on or around August 1.
+You will also receive move-in documentation in the mail.
 Your assignment information includes your residence hall name and room number; private mailbox address; the name, email address, and phone number of your roommate; and complete move-in instructions, including your assigned move-in time.